2018 Texas Longhorns football team

 The 2018 Texas Longhorns football team, known variously as "Texas", "UT", the "Longhorns", or the "Horns”, represented the University of Texas at Austin during the 2018 NCAA Division I FBS football season.
 The Longhorns played their home games at Darrell K Royal–Texas Memorial Stadium in Austin, Texas, and competed as members of the Big 12 Conference.
 They were led by second-year head coach Tom Herman.

 Texas, coming off a 7–6 season in Herman's first year, began the year ranked 23rd in the preseason AP Poll.
 In the first game of the year, the Longhorns were upset by Maryland in a game played at FedExField in Landover, Maryland.
 The team won its next six games, including a dramatic win over No. 7 Oklahoma in the 113th Red River Showdown.
 The Longhorns rose to as high as No. 6 in the AP Poll, but fell in consecutive weeks to Oklahoma State and West Virginia.
 At the end of the regular season, Texas had a record of 7–2 in Big 12 play, good for second in the standings and earning them a spot in the Big 12 Championship Game against Oklahoma.
 The Sooners won the rematch by a score of 39–27.
 Texas was invited to the Sugar Bowl to play SEC runner-up No. 5 Georgia, which Texas won in an upset by a score of 28–21.
 They finished with an overall record of 10–4 and were ranked 9th in the final AP Poll, the most wins and highest ranked finish for the school since 2009.

 The team was led on offense by sophomore quarterback Sam Ehlinger, who finished with 3,292 passing yards, 25 passing touchdowns, and a Big 12-leading 16 rushing touchdowns.
 His 41 total touchdowns was third in the conference and seventh nationally.
 Wide receiver Lil'Jordan Humphrey led the team with 1,176 receiving yards.
 On defense, the team had three first-team all-conference members in defensive lineman Charles Omenihu and defensive backs Kris Boyd and Caden Sterns.

-Previous season

-The Longhorns finished the 2017 season 7–6, 5–4 in Big 12 play to finish in four-way tie for fourth place.
-They were invited to the Texas Bowl where they defeated Missouri.